algoma-day-hikes-nokomis

 Nokomis-hiking-1

-This five-kilometre loop in Lake Superior Provincial Park follows the Old Woman River through a lichen-shrouded boreal forest before rising above Lake Superior to a series of lookouts over Old Woman Bay.
+The Nokomis Trail is a five-kilometre loop in Lake Superior Provincial Park follows the Old Woman River through a lichen-shrouded boreal forest before rising above Lake Superior to a series of lookouts over Old Woman Bay.
 It’s a family favourite, so when my eldest daughter Islay’s friend Cesar visited from Mexico City one summer, we soon found ourselves walking ancient cobble beaches before climbing to pine-shaded lookouts over the coast of Lake Superior.
 An undulating forested landscape continued for as far as the eye could see.
 For Cesar, it was a far cry from the populated streets of Mexico City.

 Nokomis-hiking-2